Skip to content

 The “fillchar” argument is a character to be filled.
 The default padding character is “space” if you don’t pass any.

-When you are working with a tabular format, you might need a different character for the padding, and that is where this method is helpful.
+When working with a tabular format, you may need a different character for padding, and that is where this method is helpful.

 Here is the visual representation of the rjust() method: